Equality delivery system (EDS2)

 Workforce Race Equality Scheme (WRES)

 NHS Wakefield Clinical Commissioning Group (CCG) recognises the importance of a diverse workforce and its legal obligations in terms of reporting and monitoring information around protected characteristics.
 The reporting that we do highlights the current workforce metrics, actions in place to support the equality agenda and current partnership working with the Staff Forum and Trade Union representatives to support future activities.
-You can find our latest report here and supporting action plan here.
+Here, you can find our latest Workforce Race Equality Scheme (WRES) report and supporting action plan.

 Wakefield Equalities and Cohesion Partnership Meeting